Wikisource: History

 The original concept for Wikisource was as storage for useful or important historical texts.
 These texts were intended to support Wikipedia articles, by providing primary evidence and original source texts, and as an archive in its own right.
-The collection was initially focused on important historical and cultural material, distinguishing it from other digital archives such as Project Gutenberg.
+The collection was initially focused on important historical and cultural material, distinguishing it from other digital archives like Project Gutenberg.

 The project was originally called Project Sourceberg during its planning stages (a play on words for Project Gutenberg).

 In 2001, there was a dispute on Wikipedia regarding the addition of primary-source materials, leading to edit wars over their inclusion or deletion.
 Project Sourceberg was suggested as a solution to this.
-In describing the proposed project, user The Cunctator said, "It would be to Project Gutenberg what Wikipedia is to Nupedia," soon clarifying the statement with "we don't want to try to duplicate Project Gutenberg's efforts; rather, we want to complement them.
+In describing the proposed project, user The Cunctator said, "It would be to Project Gutenberg what Wikipedia is to Nupedia", soon clarifying the statement with "we don't want to try to duplicate Project Gutenberg's efforts; rather, we want to complement them.
 Perhaps Project Sourceberg can mainly work as an interface for easily linking from Wikipedia to a Project Gutenberg file, and as an interface for people to easily submit new work to PG."
-Initial comments were sceptical, with Larry Sanger questioning the need for the project, writing "The hard question, I guess, is why we are reinventing the wheel, when Project Gutenberg already exists?
+Initial comments were skeptical, with Larry Sanger questioning the need for the project, writing "The hard question, I guess, is why we are reinventing the wheel, when Project Gutenberg already exists?
 We'd want to complement Project Gutenberg—how, exactly?", and Jimmy Wales adding "like Larry, I'm interested that we think it over to see what we can add to Project Gutenberg.
 It seems unlikely that primary sources should in general be editable by anyone — I mean, Shakespeare is Shakespeare, unlike our commentary on his work, which is whatever we want it to be."

 The project began its activity at ps.wikipedia.org.
 The contributors understood the "PS" subdomain to mean either "primary sources" or Project Sourceberg.
 However, this resulted in Project Sourceberg occupying the subdomain of the Pashto Wikipedia (the ISO language code of the Pashto language is "ps").